September 3, 2014

 Our kindergarten classroom will be a busy place!
 The children will be actively involved in lots of exploration and discovery.
 Children are naturally curious and have an innate desire to learn.
 Celebrating each success will help to build confidence and will encourage students to seek out new challenges.
 What a fabulous journey!

 So that you will know me better, I am including some information about myself.
 I live in Lake Orion with my husband Mike, and our two children.
-Trevor is a freshman at MSU and Ian is a sophomore at Lake Orion high school.
-This is my twenty-second year as a teacher.
-I have taught 13 years in second grade, 5 years in third grade, and this is my 4th year in Kindergarten.
+Trevor is a sophomore at MSU and Ian is a junior at Lake Orion high school.
+This will be my twenty-third year as a teacher.
+I have taught 13 years in second grade, 5 years in third grade, and this is my 5th year in Kindergarten.
 I have a Bachelors degree in Elementary Education and a Masters degree in Early Childhood Education.
 I look forward to an exciting year of learning at Springfield Plains Elementary with such a great team of educators and students.

-We are very pleased to welcome Mrs. Judy Hoekstra to Kindergarten, as our instructional aide.
-Mrs. Hoekstra has been an aide at SPE for nine years, working in the first grade classrooms and also in the lunchroom everyday.
+We are very pleased to welcome Mrs. Judy Hoekstra back to Kindergarten, as our instructional aide.
+Mrs. Hoekstra has been an aide at SPE for ten years, previously working in the first grade classrooms.
+She also works in the lunchroom everyday.
 She lives in Clarkston with her husband and has four grown children (2 boys and 2 girls).
 We are very happy to have Mrs. Hoekstra in our classroom!

 Springfield Plains Elementary